timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 ## Endpoint Protection

-Repository operators SHOULD configure access control policies to protect their RRDP endpoints.
+Repository operators should configure access control policies to protect their RRDP endpoints.
 For example, if the repository operator knows that the query component of the request's URI is not used to provide service, they can safely block requests containing a query component.